Reporting Service

 Asynchronous Report Generation (reporting report)

 The reporting report command enables you to send a request to generate a report asynchronously.
-In the command, you specify the name of the report, as set up in Control-M Reports.
-For the report format, you can choose between a CSV file, a PDF file, or an Excel (.xlsx) file.
+You must specify in the command the name of the report as set up in Control-M Reports.
+The report format options include a CSV file, a PDF file, or an Excel (.xlsx) file.

-The command response provides a summary of basic report details and generation status, including a report ID that you can use to check the status of asynchronous report generation (using the reporting status::get command).
+The command response provides a summary of basic report details and generation status, including a report ID to check the status of asynchronous report generation with the reporting status::get command.

 CLI Syntax